Horacio Rodríguez Larreta: Republican Proposal

-Rodríguez Larreta won the ballottage by three points over Lousteau and succeeded Mauricio Macri as Mayor of the City since 2015.
+Rodríguez-Larreta won the ballottage by three points over Lousteau and succeeded Mauricio Macri as Mayor of the City since 2015.

 In these elections, PRO was stronger in wealthier northern Buenos Aires, while ECO was stronger in the southern, poorer neighborhoods of the city.

 Chief of Government of Buenos Aires

-Mauricio Macri was elected President of Argentina in 2015, and Larreta was elected Mayor of Buenos Aires, both for the PRO party.
+Mauricio Macri was elected President of Argentina in 2015, and Rodríguez-Larreta was elected Mayor of Buenos Aires, both for the PRO party.

 Security

 Macri transferred a part of the Argentine Federal Police to Buenos Aires, as it had been requested by the city many years before.
 With the police under his control, Larreta went on to remove the manteros (streetwalk vendors) from the Caballito and Once neighborhoods.

-In 2017, Larreta formed the Buenos Aires City Police, merging officers from the Federal and Metropolitan police forces.
+In 2017, Rodríguez-Larreta formed the Buenos Aires City Police, merging officers from the Federal and Metropolitan police forces.

 Public work

 During its management, the work of the Paseo del Bajo was started and inaugurated, which is the 7.1-kilometer road corridor that will connect the Illia and Buenos Aires-La Plata highways, the work in question began during January 2017 and the 27 May 2019 shortening the journey from 50 minutes to 10 minutes.
 It will generate 100,000 square meters of public and green space and improve the circulation of 134,000 daily passengers.

 He also inaugurated the work of the Mitre Viaduct, which will raise the Mitre line of the metropolitan train over its current course, enabling new level crossings and eliminating traditional barriers.
 It is 3.9 km inside the city.
 The objective of this work is to eliminate the level crossings of the streets Monroe, Blanco Encalada, Mendoza, Juramento, Olazábal, Sucre, La Pampa and Olleros.
 In addition, 4 safe crossings will be opened on streets that were closed to traffic: Roosevelt, Echeverría and Virrey del Pino, for vehicular traffic, and José Hernández, an exclusive pedestrian crossing.

-In 2018, Larreta's government inaugurated a new station on Line H serving the University of Buenos Aires Faculty of Law in the Recoleta neighborhood.
+In 2018, Rodríguez-Larreta's government inaugurated a new station on Line H serving the University of Buenos Aires Faculty of Law in the Recoleta neighborhood.
 In mid-2019, the three new stations of the extension of Line E (Correo Central, Catalinas and Retiro), were inaugurated.